hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/cir_model.rst

 To find the optimal timing of trades we have implemented two approaches - optimal stopping and optimal switching.
 The main difference between the two is the assumption about the number of trades in regards to which we are searching for the optimal timing of trades.
-In case of optimal stopping problem, we assume that we want to search for such optimal levels that will maximize the output of single entry-exit pair of trades.
+In case of an optimal stopping problem, we assume that we want to search for such optimal levels that will maximize the output of a single entry-exit pair of trades.
 On the other hand, the optimal switching approach is aimed at maximizing the infinite amount of entry-exit trades, thus accounting for any number of consequent trades our investor might want to carry out.